Green's function expansion for multiple coupled optical resonators with finite retardation using quasinormal modes

 However, many modern quantum devices consist of multiple, spatially separated and interacting cavities.
 A calculation of the exact QNMs of such coupled structures is often not feasible.
 It is instead desirable to express the multi-cavity Green's function in terms of the single-cavity QNMs.
 For example, in the \textit{coupled quasinormal mode theory} (CQT) \cite{PhysRevB.102.045430,ren2021quasinormal, ren2022connecting}, symmetrized eigenfrequencies and hybridized QNMs are derived from single-cavity properties.
 However, CQT relies on divergent QNMs, and is therefore {\it not accurate} for large separations.

-In this Letter, we introduce a powerful and accurate Dyson equation approach to obtain the multi-cavity scattered Green's function from only single-cavity QNMs, within a few-mode approximation.
-We use regularized QNM fields outside the individual resonators to characterize the intercavity scattering, making the approach applicable to systems with large spatial separations between the cavities, where retardation effects are non-negligible.
+In this Letter, we introduce a powerful and accurate Dyson equation approach to obtain the multi-cavity scattered Green's function for systems with large spatial separations and non-negligible retardation from only single-cavity QNMs, within a few-mode approximation.
+We use regularized QNM fields outside the individual resonators to characterize the intercavity scattering, so that retardation effects are included.
 Multi-cavity scattering naturally decomposes into products of two-cavity scattering processes within the QNM expansion, {\it avoiding nested integrals}.
+This approach allows for a few-mode expansion of the multi-cavity Green's function, and thus the implementation in quantum optics applications.
 We calculate the coupling between two dipole emitters located in the gaps of metal dimers serving as QNM cavities, and compare the QNM expansion with the full numerical Green's function to excellent agreement.

 \textit{Coupled-cavity system.---}We consider a system of \(N\) spatially separated cavities or plasmonic nanoparticles.
 The full permittivity, satisfying causality, reads